-Simulcasting is one of those words that we sometimes hear today even though we’ve come up with a perfectly adequate new word that reflects modern times.
-So let’s see if we can find out what simulcasting means, and why you should care.
+Simulcasting is one of those words we sometimes hear today, even though we’ve come up with a perfectly adequate new word that reflects modern times (multistreaming).
+Let’s unpack what simulcasting really means and why you should care.

 Why should you care about simulcasting?